lzrmihnea/infotranspub-backend/sources/server/back-end/README.md

 > Compiling
 To compile the Lombok generated boiler-plate code (e.g.: getters and setters), remember to download the Lombok plugin to your IDE: https://projectlombok.org/
-The "alfa" application is a REST service, running on Spring.
+The "back-end" application is a REST service, running on Spring.
 For more information: https://spring.io/guides/gs/rest-service/

 > Database connection